xmass6/IP-Block/README.md

-->This is a simple python script to block malicious ip's.
-->Since this is tested on Windows, netsh is used to apply firewall block on ip's.
+This is a simple Python script to block malicious IPs.
+Since this is tested on Windows, netsh is used to apply firewall blocks on IPs.